-eToro is a trading platform that is available in Australia.
-You can trade stocks, currencies, cryptocurrencies, commodities and ETFs.
+eToro is a global trading platform that is now available in Australia.
+You can invest in shares, currencies, cryptocurrencies, commodities and ETFs.
 But is it a good option for investing and trading?
 I’ve been using eToro to trade for the last few years.
 Here is my eToro Australia review.

 What is eToro

-I currently use eToro to invest in a portfolio of tech companies.
+I currently use eToro to invest in a portfolio of tech companies as well crypto.

 In Australia you can trade both real stocks and CFDs on eToro.
 For most people, I would recommend sticking with investing in real stocks.
 CFDs are a more complex financial instrument and are meant to be traded by more advanced traders.

 On eToro you can buy and invest in shares like Apple, Alphabet (google), Netflix, Tesla and hundreds more.